GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 With the private key as data, you can initialize iotc by calling iotc_inilialize() and checking that there’s no error.
 If everything is working properly you're ready to create the jwt and finally connect to IoT Core.

-To connect our ESP32 to Cloud IoT Core use iotc_connect which is from the Google IoT Core Embedded C SDK.
+To connect our ESP32 to Cloud IoT Core use iotc_connect which is from the IoT Core Embedded C SDK.
 The function takes multiple parameters you need to provide the following:

  - Username (usually null)
  - Password ( jwt )